algosup/2024-2025-project-3-quickest-path-team-1/documents/FunctionalSpecifications.md

 ## C. Personas
-This project will not include personas, for the simple reason that the people who will use it must understand how it works and be able to code software to use SmashThePath effectively.
+This project will not include personas, for the simple reason that the people who will use it, must understand how it works and be able to code a software to use SmashThePath effectively.

 ## D. Use case